-Did you know that you can Scotchgard your own upholstered furniture in the comfort of your own home?
+Did you know that you can easily Scotchgard your own upholstered furniture from the comfort of your own home without hiring a professional?
 When I first heard that you could DIY this project, my first thought was that it was probably hard or would be really messy.
 However, now that I have done it a couple of times I can tell you all that it is easy, it is quick, affordable, not that messy, and if you have kids that are leaving you alone for about an hour, it is actually kind of fun to Scotchgard a sofa or other soft upholstery.

 For those of you that don’t know what Scotchgarding is or why this is a handy tutorial to have on hand, it is basically just a spray on treatment that does not leave your fabric crunchy, but it makes it so that if anything is spilled, that spill will not soak in.
 It just beads on top of the fabric…which is AMAZING if you have pets or kids.